-For 2023, Corporate & Other is expected to generate a pre-tax loss and as previously disclosed reported, will include financial impacts of Legacy Portfolios legacy portfolios, previously reported as the Capital Release Unit.
+For 2023, Corporate & Other is expected to generate a pre-tax loss, and as previously reported disclosed, will include financial impacts of Legacy Portfolios, previously reported as the Capital Release Unit.
 The pre-tax loss associated with Legacy Portfolios is expected to be lower than the pre-tax loss on the same basis in 2022, primarily from lower noninterest expenses.
-Results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.
-Corporate & Other will also continue to retain certain funding and liquidity impacts, which in total are expected to be around € 300 million for the full year.
-Shareholder expenses are expected to be around € 500550 million for the full year.
+Results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet the hedge accounting requirements.
+Corporate & Other will also continue to retain certain transitional costs relating to the Group's funds transfer pricing framework, and legacy activities funding and liquidity impacts, which in total are expected to be around € 300 million for the full year.
+Shareholder expenses are expected to be around € 500 million for the full year.
 The pre-tax loss associated with legacy portfolios is expected to be lower than the equivalent pre-tax loss in 2022, primarily from lower noninterest expenses.